 At Level 2-4, the supervisor sets the overall objectives of the work.
 The secretary and the supervisor, in consultation, develop the guidelines and the work to be done.
-At this level, the secretary handles a variety of situations and conflicts requiring the use of initiative to determine the approach to be taken or methods to use.
+At this level, the secretary handles a variety of situations and conflicts requiring the use of initiative to determine the approach to be taken or methods used.
 This level is most likely to be found in organizations of such size and scope that many complex office problems arise that cannot be brought to the attention of the supervisor.
 Completed work is reviewed only for overall effectiveness.

 The appellant works with the independence described at Level 2-3.
-She handles problems and deviations without close supervision from the Service Chief.
+She handles problems and deviations without close supervision from the team supervisor.
 She normally establishes her own daily priorities in a manner that is consistent with program goals communicated to her periodically by her supervisor.
-Her work is reviewed primarily for its effectiveness.
+Her work is reviewed primarily for effectiveness.

-Level 2-4 is not met because although the appellant works with considerable freedom and handles most problems, the limited size and structure of her organization preclude her from encountering the scope of complex problems envisioned at this level on a regular or recurring basis.
+Although the appellant works with considerable freedom and handles most problems, the limited size and structure of her organization preclude her from encountering the scope of complex problems envisioned at Level 2-4 on a regular or recurring basis.
 Any unusual or complex assignments or difficulties are referred to the supervisor.